Levamisole: Adverse effects

 One of the more serious side effects of levamisole is agranulocytosis, or the depletion of the white blood cells.
 In particular, neutrophils appear to be affected the most.
 This occurs in 0.08–5% of the studied populations.

-It has been used as an adulterant in cocaine resulting in serious side effects that present as levamisole induced necrosis syndrome in which erythematous painful papules can appear almost anywhere on skin.
+It has been used as an adulterant in cocaine, resulting in serious side effects that present as levamisole induced necrosis syndrome, in which erythematous painful papules can appear almost anywhere on skin.

+In September 2025, the Pharmacovigilance Risk Assessment Committee of the European Medicines Agency started a review of medicines containing levamisole, authorized in four countries of the European Union to treat infections caused by parasitic worms in adults and children.
+The review follows concerns about a risk of leukoencephalopathy with levamisole, a potentially serious condition that damages the white matter of the brain.
+White matter is made of nerve fibres covered by a protective layer called myelin, which allows efficient communication between different parts of the brain.
+Leukoencephalopathy can be life-threatening and debilitating, especially when left undiagnosed or untreated.
+It may lead to a range of neurological symptoms, including but not limited to, confusion, weakness or impaired muscle function, difficulties with movement coordination, and impaired or lost speech or vision.
+Leukoencephalopathy has already been identified as a potential risk with levamisole, and the product information of levamisole medicines include the general term encephalopathy (a group of brain dysfunction conditions).

 Metabolism

 Levamisole is readily absorbed from the gastrointestinal tract and metabolized in the liver.
 Its time to peak plasma concentration is 1.5–2 hours.
 The plasma elimination half-life is fairly quick at 3–4 hours which can contribute to not detecting levamisole intoxication.
 The metabolite half-life is 16 hours.
 Levamisole's excretion is primarily through the kidneys, with about 70% being excreted over 3 days.
 Only about 5% is excreted as unchanged levamisole.

 Drug testing of racehorse urine has led to the revelation that among levamisole equine metabolites are both pemoline and aminorex, stimulants that are forbidden by racing authorities.
-Further testing confirmed aminorex in human and canine urine, meaning that both humans and dogs also metabolize levamisole into aminorex., though it is unclear whether plasma aminorex is present at any appreciable level.
+Further testing confirmed aminorex in human and canine urine, meaning that both humans and dogs also metabolize levamisole into aminorex, though it is unclear whether plasma aminorex is present at any appreciable level.
 Blood samples following oral administration of levamisole out to 172 hr post-dose did not demonstrate any plasma aminorex levels above that of the limit of quantification (LoQ).
 Additionally, in cocaine-positive plasma samples, of which 42% contained levamisole, aminorex was never reported at concentrations higher than LoQ.